Jordan Eberle: Early career

-Eberle played novice with Hockey Regina's tier-1 Kings and amassed 216 goals over sixty games in 1999–2000.
-He went on to play Bantam AAA for the Athol Murray College of Notre Dame in Wilcox, Saskatchewan, as a fourteen-year-old.
-After being selected by his hometown major junior team, the Regina Pats of the Western Hockey League (WHL), in the seventh round (126th overall) of the 2005 WHL Bantam Draft, Eberle joined the midget ranks with the Calgary Buffaloes of the Alberta Midget Hockey League (AMHL).
+Eberle played novice hockey with Hockey Regina's tier-1 Kings and amassed 216 goals over sixty games in 1999–2000.
+He then went on to play Bantam AAA hockey for the Athol Murray College of Notre Dame at the age of 14.
+During the 2004–05 season, Eberle scored 40 goals and 27 assists through 27 games.
+He was then selected by his hometown major junior team, the Regina Pats of the Western Hockey League (WHL), in the seventh round (126th overall) of the 2005 WHL bantam draft.
+Following the draft, Eberle joined the midget ranks with the Calgary Buffaloes of the Alberta Midget Hockey League (AMHL).
+He scored 14 goals and 34 points through the 2005–06 season and described his success as "a microcosm of the team’s."
 He won a bronze medal with the Buffaloes at the 2006 Mac's Midget Hockey Tournament, scoring two goals in the bronze-medal game against the Prince Albert Mintos.
 He helped his team qualify for the 2006 Telus Cup national midget championship, where the Buffaloes lost a 5–4 triple-overtime game in the final against the Mintos.
-Eberle scored a goal in the losing effort and was awarded the Most Sportsmanlike Award for the tournament.
+Eberle scored a goal and an assist in the losing effort and was awarded the Most Sportsmanlike Award for the tournament.